imAdityaSatya/NumbGame/README.md

 # NumbGame
-• Developed a window-based number-guessing game application using Java
+• Developed a window-based number-guessing game application with Java

-• Designed a GUI for enhanced gameplay experience using Swing framework
+• Designed GUI for an enhanced gameplay experience using the Swing framework

-• Incorporated input validation for robust and user-friendly error handling
+• Integrated selectable difficulty levels with a structured game flow
 ____________________________________________________________________________

 How to Download NumbGame?

 Step-1 : Click on the "NumbGame.jar" file, located on the left of "<--- Click there to Download" message.

-Step-2 : Click the "View Raw" link or "Raw" button.
-Alternatively, you can also use the shortcut keys (Ctrl + Shift + S) to initiate the download.
+Step-2 : Click the "View Raw" or simply press (Ctrl + Shift + S) keys to initiate the download.

 Step-3 : Once your download is complete, click on the "NumbGame" icon and start playing.